 Bootstrapping AGENTS.md: Scaffold Generation, Override Files and Chain Verification

-Every Codex CLI session begins by assembling an instruction chain from AGENTS.md files scattered across your directory tree1.
+Every Codex CLI session begins by assembling an instruction chain from AGENTS.md files scattered across your directory tree[^1].
 Getting this chain right — from initial scaffolding through override layering to verification — determines whether Codex operates as a well-calibrated team member or a loose cannon.
 This article covers the full lifecycle: generating your first AGENTS.md with /init, layering overrides for operational modes like release freezes, verifying the effective instruction chain, and applying scaffold patterns for monorepos, microservices and data projects.

 The Instruction Chain: How Codex Discovers Files